alaukiknpant/FacebookInfer/README.md

 Hence, we claim that a data race occurs in this location because of the potential of two concurrent accesses to the same memory location where one of them is a write.
 While one thread is writing to `this.bright` in `bright()` method, another thread might potentially be reading the variable `this.bright` in `foreground(color)`.

-To prevent a data race, we can synchronize the call to `bright() ` method on the object called `lock`.
+To prevent a data race, we can synchronize the call to `bright()` on the current instance (obtain lock on the current instance).
+We also synchronize other methods that read or write to the `bright` field on the current instance.

 #### Solution